Be kind, for everyone you meet is fighting a hard battle.

 MORE ABOUT ME

-When not working with my clients, I’m typically on my couch, checking out Pintrest for all the things I’ll never make while listening to some TV show I’ve seen thousands of times before, being stared at by our dogs, Sparrow and Luna, and thinking about the fact that I actually need to be looking up information for my dissertation instead of relaxing.
+When not working with my clients, I’m typically on my couch, checking out Pintrest for all the things I’ll never make while listening to some TV show I’ve seen thousands of times before, being stared at by our dogs, Sparrow and Luna.
 Other times, I’m actually doing things with my amazing son and husband.
 Cooking and gardening are two of my therapies, and I love doing yoga when I can.
-And in between all of this, I actually do work on my dissertation.

 Hi!
 I’m Sparrow, one of the 4-legged therapists at Bright Horizons.
 I work with my mom, Becky, and help her clients when they are feeling sad and need a hug, or when they are sharing good news and need a congratulatory kiss.
 You might notice I have lots of scars on my body…they are from my early puppy-hood where I was forced into fights by mean people.
 But, I’m a lover not a fighter, so I was dumped on someone’s lawn, and rescued by good people who helped me get better.
 I was adopted by my mom just before I turned one, and I’ve never looked back!
 I’m a great listener, a super friendly boy and all around good doggo.
 You might see me wandering the hallways and lobby at Bright Horizons, looking for new friends and any treats I can get.
 I look forward to saying hi and getting gentle pets from you when you come see us!

 Petting, scratching, and cuddling a dog could be as soothing to the mind and heart as deep meditation, and almost as good for the soul as prayer.